 A series of functional and imaging tests are performed on the mass to determine next steps for treatment.

-“We do a blood test to check the thyroid function and an ultrasound to get better imaging of the mass,” Suliburk said.
+“We do a blood test to check the thyroid function and an ultrasound to get better imaging of the mass as well as any lymph nodes in the neck,” Suliburk said.
 “Based on the imaging characteristics, we may get a biopsy.
 If the mass is benign, then we consider how symptomatic the mass is.
-If it’s causing pressure, difficulty swallowing or infringement on the airway, we can do surgery to remove the side of thyroid that has the mass.”
+If it’s causing pressure, difficulty swallowing or infringement on the airway, we can do surgery to remove all or part of the thyroid in order to cure the problem.”

 Surgery to remove the thyroid gland may also be required if the mass is cancerous.

-“Depending on the size of the mass, we will remove half or the entire thyroid.
-We will then tailor a treatment plan to give the patient the best cure and quality of life,” he said.
+“Depending on the size of the mass, we will remove half or the all thyroid and possibly any lymph nodes that could be involved with the cancer.
+We will tailor a treatment plan to give the patient the best cure and quality of life,” he said.

 Follow-up care and future treatments